How much does full-time nursery cost in the UK?

 Free, plain-English guides to what childcare costs really cost in the UK, built on real prices, not guesswork.

-A full-time nursery place is usually the biggest childcare bill a family faces, and for many households it lands somewhere near the mortgage or rent.
+A full-time nursery place is usually the biggest childcare bill a family faces, and for many households it sits close to the mortgage or rent.

-A part-time nursery place, often two or three days a week, suits families who share care or only need cover for part of the week.
+A part-time nursery place, usually two or three fixed days a week, suits families who share care between parents or grandparents, or who simply don't need cover for the whole week.

 Median £401 across 14 real prices